arinjoy/Landmark-Remark/README.md

 As an additional feature, a table view has been created to list out all the landmarks in a table.
 There is a tab bar at the bottom and _List View_ option will show a table view.
 A very similar search mechanism is also applied to this list using a search bar at the top.

 ![List View](https://github.com/arinjoy/Landmark-Remark/blob/master/Screenshots/list_page.png "List View")

+Each row in the table is tappable and it shows the same pop-up with details of the landmark and some possible actions to take, such as, open the Maps app to get driving direction, Edit/Delete the landmark etc.

+A user can also use left-swipe gesture to delete a landmark (only applicable to those rows which has purple pins, i.e. users own landmark).